Admissions Policy and Process

 Information about the admissions process can be found in the download section below.

-The deadline for Reception 2018 applications is midnight Monday 15th January 2018.
+The deadline for Reception 2018 applications was midnight Monday 15th January 2018.

 Information about applying for a Reception 2018 place and places in all other year groups can be found at www.bromley.gov.uk/info/13/primary_school_admissions/72/making_an_application_for_primary_school